jimmyislive/blog/content/about/index.md

 In a former life, I founded and sold [CodeEval](https://techcrunch.com/2012/08/02/hirevue-acquires-codeeval-a-programmer-evaluation-tool-for-recruiters/).

-I used to have an older blog [here](https://jimmyislive.tumblr.com/).
 This blog is created via the awesome [Hugo](https://gohugo.io/) framework.
 It is hosted by [Netlify](https://www.netlify.com/).
 All the code for this site is available on [Github](https://github.com/jimmyislive/blog).

 This is my personal blog.
 (Views expressed here are my own)